About the project

 EURIKHA is a global research project looking at the emergence of social movements which privilege the rights and perspectives of people who experience severe mental distress, variedly known around the world as users, survivors, consumers, clients, patients, persons with psychosocial disabilities, etc.

-EURIKHA is a global, user-controlled research project looking at the emergence of social movements which privilege the rights and perspectives of people who experience severe mental distress, variedly known around the world as users, survivors, consumers, clients, patients, persons with psychosocial disabilities, etc.
+EURIKHA is a user-controlled research project looking at the emergence of social movements around the world, which privilege the rights and perspectives of people who experience severe mental distress, variedly known as users, survivors, consumers, clients, persons with psychosocial disabilities, and patients etc.

 What we understand as ‘madness’ or ‘mental ill-health’ is usually defined by authority figures such as doctors, psychiatrists/psychologists, priests, lawyers, and governments.
-These movements, however, have challenged traditional understandings of ‘madness’ and created new knowledge from their own perspectives.
-This knowledge has been produced through research, rights-based community organising, advocacy, self-help, the arts, and so on.
+Our movements, however, have challenged traditional understandings of ‘madness’ and created new knowledge from our own perspectives.
+This knowledge has been produced through research, rights-based community organising, advocacy, self-help, the arts, and much much more.

 A sub-project within EURIKHA, titled the Still We Rise project, will focus specifically on the history of activism, advocacy and research by African, African Caribbean, and Asian mental health service users and survivors in the UK.
 For Black and Asian user/survivors, challenging the mental health system and psychiatric power is also about challenging institutional and structural racism within the broader society.

-These movements have been active since at least the 1970s, although the length of this history varies from country to country and is still developing in some places.
+These movements have been active since at least the 1970s, although the length of this history and form these movements have taken varies widely from country to country and is still developing.
 Similarly, the existence and development of both user involvement in research and user/survivor-led research is varied across the world.

 EURIKHA will map this work and ask: